unocss/unocss/packages/transformer-compile-class/README.md

 ## Usage

-At the begin of your class strings, add `:uno:` to mark it for compilation.
+At the begin of your class strings, **add `:uno:` at the begin of the strings** to mark them for compilation.
 For example:

 ```html
 <div class=":uno: text-center sm:text-left">